11 Things I Wish I’d Known Before Going on the Venice Simplon-Orient-Express

 Courtesy of Belmond

 For a lot of people, a journey on an antique luxury train such as the Venice Simplon-Orient-Express (VSOE) is a dream come true, even if they’ve never read or seen Agatha Christie’s Murder on the Orient Express.
-The ride is an opportunity to return to the golden age of travel, when passengers passed off their steamer trunks to white-gloved stewards and dined on porcelain plates.
+The ride is an opportunity to return to the golden age of train travel, when passengers handed off their steamer trunks to white-gloved stewards and dined on porcelain plates.

 Photos by Sara Button

-Knowing what I know now from riding from Venice to London with the Chunnel interruption at the end of the trip, I would do my itinerary in reverse to experience more of a crescendo: Start in London with a stay at Belmond’s stylish new Cadogan Hotel in Chelsea, ride on the Pullman, then take the more luxurious VSOE to Venice.
+Knowing what I know now from riding from Venice to London with the Chunnel interruption at the end of the trip, I would do my itinerary in reverse to experience more of a crescendo: Start in London with a stay at Belmond’s stylish Cadogan Hotel in Chelsea, ride on the Pullman, then take the more luxurious VSOE to Venice.
 To top it all off?
 A night at the dreamy Belmond Hotel Cipriani on the Venetian island of Giudecca.

 As you book, think about how much time you want to spend on the train and how the journey itself will unfold.
 If you board in the afternoon and get off again early the next morning, you’ll miss more of the scenery via train and may not get to enjoy a leisurely breakfast or brunch—but you’ll have more time in your final destination.

-If you board in the morning and arrive at your destination late the next night, you’ll have plenty of time to enjoy the VSOE but be prepared for a lot of sitting around.
+If you board in the morning and arrive at your destination late the next night, you’ll have plenty of time to enjoy the VSOE, but be prepared for a lot of sitting around.
 My favorite leg of the trip was when I had about 24 hours riding rather than rushing to disembark on time.

 Staff of the Venice Simplon-Orient-Express lines up to greet guests as they board the train.